 Soon the band caught hide's (X JAPAN) attention and he quickly insisted that they be signed to his LEMONed label.

-In mid-2000, Transtic Nerve released two new singles, INTO YOURSELF and Binetsu, both of which were followed by long tours that took up the majority of the year.
-In the following March, their second major album, RECALL was released.
-The band had kept the same lineup as well as the same sound and it was, and still is, quite a rare instance.
-After the tour for RECALL was completed, Transtic Nerve released another single and launched a long tour in the fall.
+In mid-2000, Transtic Nerve released two new singles, "INTO YOURSELF and "Binetsu", both of which were followed by long tours that took up the majority of the year.
+In the following March, their second major album, "RECALL", was released.
+The band had kept the same lineup as well as the same sound which was, and still is, quite a rare instance.
+After the tour for "RECALL" was completed, Transtic Nerve released another single and launched a long tour in the fall.

 Starting in 2002, the band started to pull back on releases.
 A single was released in mid-2002 and the band participated in more LEMONed events for that year.
 2003 was even less eventful as only one single was released.
 Transtic Nerve picked up speed and released one album and two mini albums, both of which were best of compilations, in 2004.

 In August of 2005, Transtic Nerve released their last album, "Hole in the Wall", before disbanding in 2007.
 All of the members of Transtic Nerve went on to form The Underneath that same year.